EnterpriseDB/tpa/docs/README.md

 TPAexec is an orchestration tool that uses Ansible to build Postgres clusters according to 2ndQuadrant's recommendations.

+### Architectures

+An architecture is a recommended layout of servers and software to set up Postgres for a specific purpose.

+Examples include "M1" (Postgres with a primary and multiple streaming replicas) and "BDR-Always-ON" (Postgres with BDR in a configuration meant for HA).

+### Platforms

+A platform is a means to host the servers to deploy any architecture.
+Examples include AWS, lxd, and bare-metal servers.

 ## What can TPAexec do?